 This will improve resilience but also the pupil's ability to research an answer for themselves.

 The premise for this research came from Gordon and Brayshaw's research into how inquiry and discovery-based learning can be applied within a Higher Education setting.
 This research lends itself to a science-based subject like computer science well.
-From a personal point of view, I am a self-taught programmer for the most part, and inquiry-based learning was what I did to teach myself.
+From a personal point of view, I am a self-taught programmer, and inquiry-based learning was what I did to teach myself.
 There was no teacher to help me learn C# when what I was learning in school was very different, I learned through exploring and figuring things out for myself.
 I did this by trial and error and chose not to give up.
 The skill my teachers had given me was resilience and courage.

 What is inquiry-based learning?

 Inquiry-based learning focuses more on pupils figuring out things for themselves.
 In this case, it is all about using the resources available to inform them and help them to gain an understanding of what they wish to achieve.
 With inquiry-based learning "students are typically presented with a task to do and have to discover for themselves".
 What we seek to achieve here is encouraging pupils to 'think for themselves' and develop their own inquiry skills as well as resilience.

 The result of this form of learning is that pupils will develop their own understanding of what is happening by experimenting with different features and technologies and using each other as resources too.
 According to Gordon and Brayshaw, "if they discover a concept for themselves they will have a better understanding of the thing being learnt rather than having third party model foisted upon them".

 Inquiry-based learning isn't always the perfect model alone, and discussion arises around "how-open ended discovery learning can be and whether it is a good idea simply to abandon users to fate".
 As a result, a "mixed paradigm" approach with the main emphasis still on self-learning with a teacher continuing to oversee the learning process (Elsom-Cook, 1990).